zuplo/docs/docs/articles/monetization.md

 <Callout type="caution" title="Countries and currencies support" >If Stripe does
 not support your country or currency, please
-[let us know](https://discord.zuplo.com) and we will work with you to find a solution. </Callout>
+[contact us](https://discord.zuplo.com) and we will work with you to find a solution. </Callout>